 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography, Snorkeling, Triple/Quad Cabins

-Upon arrival in San Jose, a short drive brings you to your hotel.
-(D)
+Upon arrival in San Jose, Costa Rica, transfer via a short drive to the Costa Rica Marriott Hotel.

-A scenic drive, of approximately 5 hours up the mountain takes you to Monteverde Cloud Forest, an acclaimed private reserve.
+A scenic drive takes you to Monteverde Cloud Forest, an acclaimed private reserve.
 Bathed in cool, year-round moisture, the forest is covered with mosses and 300 species of orchids.
-Walk trails rich with butterflies, insects and birds and watch for the rare resplendent quetzal.
+Walk trails rich with butterflies and bird life.
 Ascend the Skywalk, a series of suspension bridges, for a bird’s-eye view of the rain forest canopy.
-Learn about life in the early Monteverde community from one of the original Quaker homesteaders.
-Spend each night in a charming, family-owned lodge.
-(B,L,D)
+Learn about life in the early Monteverde community from an original Quaker homesteader.
+Spend each night at a charming, family-owned lodge.

-Disembark after breakfast in Colón.
-Proceed to the airport in Panama City for flights home.
-(B)
+Disembark after breakfast in Colon.
+Drive to the airport in Panama City for flights home.

 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-Air transportation; baggage/accident/cancellation insurance; passport and visa fees; horseback riding; items of a personal nature such as alcoholic beverages and laundry; optional extensions; gratuities to ship’s crew at your discretion; fuel surcharge may apply.
+Airfare; baggage/accident/cancellation insurance; passport and visa fees; horseback riding; items of a personal nature such as alcoholic beverages, internet, and laundry; optional extensions; gratuities to ship’s crew at your discretion; fuel surcharge may apply.